-This salad is not subtle at all - it has big, strong flavors: bitter, sweet, salty, and pungent.
-And yet it's extremely simple to put together!
-It's so robust that we're content with this and some good bread for dinner on a weekday night.
-Just make sure your pear is firm and sweet, and the cheese is soft and smeary - these flavors are all made to go together.
+This salad is not subtle at all.
+It has big, strong flavors — bitter, sweet, salty, and pungent — and yet it's extremely simple to put together!
+It's so robust that I can be content with this and some good bread for dinner on a weekday night.
+Just make sure your pear is firm and sweet, and the cheese is soft and smeary — these flavors are all made to go together.

 2 tablespoons white balsamic vinegar

 Salt and pepper 4 large handfuls arugula (about 12 ounces)

 1 barely ripe pear, cored and sliced thin

 Whisk together the balsamic vinegar, mustard, and honey in a small saucepan over low heat.
 Gradually pour in the olive oil, and continue whisking until the dressing has emulsified.
 Season with salt and pepper.

 Divide the arugula between plates.
 Top with the sliced pear and blue cheese, then drizzle with warm vinaigrette.

 Updated from recipe originally published July 2007.